dylan-reeves/Simple-Plant-MS/Burndown.md

 ##Current Iteration #1 01/11/2015 - ?
 TODO list
-  - [ ] Create profile app model to extend user
+  - [x] Create profile app model to extend user
   - [x] Complete CRUD Functionality for sites app
-  - [ ] Create manager in sites model to filter by user
   - [ ] Complete Sites apps unit test for 100% code coverage
   - [ ] Update functional test to test all of the site CRUD functionality
   - [ ] Write the section of the functional test for testing the CRUD functionality for departments